Dear readers of ADxS.org, please forgive the disruption.

 • Metadoxin increases inhibitory GABA-ergic synaptic transmission through a presynaptic effect.

-• Because it does not affect dopamine, norepinephrine, or serotonin levels, metadoxine has a novel mechanism of action as a monoamine-independent GABA modulator[8].
+• As it does not affect dopamine, noradrenaline or serotonin levels, metadoxine has a novel mechanism of action as a monoamine-independent GABA modulator[8].

 • inhibits the excitatory transmission of glutamate